 Why is it called Doll + Rocket?

 As I started thinking about starting a retro comic based fashion brand, the first thing on my mind was where the company would be based.
 There was never really any question - it would be Houston.
 It’s where I was born; it’s where I’m based now.
 It’s also such a positive place for businesses.
 There is such an amazing, supportive environment - people really come together to help you achieve your goals.
-And since Houston is Space City, that’s really what inspired me to position the whole thing in outer-space, which ended up being great common ground for both Sylvain and I. After playing with some ideas I landed on Rocket because it went with the space theme, visually I liked it, and it also has a slight sexual nod that was fitting.
+And since Houston is Space City, that’s really what inspired me to position the whole thing in outer-space.
+After playing with some ideas I landed on Rocket because it went with the space theme, visually I liked it, and it also has a slight sexual nod that was fitting.
 In my head I could see ______ + Rocket that we could shift to ______ x Rocket when we did collabs with people.
 I played with a lot of ideas but I ultimately knew there had to be feminine representation.
 That’s were the "Doll" came in.

 Does the Doll have a name?